-The Public Affairs Department
+The Department of Public Affairs

 The Roanoke College Institute for Policy and Opinion research is housed in the Public Affairs Department.
 Dr. Harry Wilson directs the institute.

-Students can get involved outside of the classroom and connect with students who have similar interests through many campus organizations that are relevant to public affairs students, including honorary societies.
+Students can get involved outside of the classroom and connect with students who have similar interests through many campus organizations that are relevant to Public Affairs students., including honorary societies.

 - Public Affairs Society

 - Amnesty International

 - Pi Sigma Alpha, the honor society for Political Science students

 - Alpha Phi Sigma, the honor society for Criminal Justice students

 - Sigma Iota Rho, the honor society for International Relations students